toru173/nomi-discord-python/README.md

 <summary>Updating the Application</summary>

 ### Updating the Application
-If there is an update available, double click on the 'update' script in your installation folder.
+If there is an update available, double click on the 'update' script in your installation directory.
 It will download the latest update and offer to install it in the current folder, or ask you for a new folder.
 It won't overwrite your Nomi's configuration files.

 !['Double-click the Update Script' Screenshot](./docs/images/readme/'Double-click%20the%20Update%20Script'%20Screenshot.png)